Chestnut: Its description, importance, and use

 Chestnut - Overview

-This tree first blooms after about twenty years in summer with yellow, male catkins up to 10-15 centimetres and small female flowers at the base of the catkins .
+This tree starts to bloom after about twenty years, producing yellow male catkins up to 10-15 centimetres long, along with small flowers at the base of these catkins.

 Read more Read less